Taylor-Massey Residents Wellness Council

 Residents from the diverse Taylor-Massey neighbourhood are part of the council.
 The purpose of the council is to support the work of improving health and social outcomes for residents of the Taylor-Massey neighbourhood.
 Some of the key objectives of the council’s work are to reduce health inequities, achieve more equitable health outcomes, increase community engagement and improve access to coordinated supports.

 The council meets once every two weeks.
-It offers a forum for members to have direct input and influence on the planning and delivering of health and social services in the Taylor Massey neighbourhood.
+It offers a forum for members to have direct input and influence on the planning and delivery of health and social services in the Taylor-Massey neighbourhood.

 Help us improve care in Taylor-Massey!